-All staff should receive appropriate safeguarding and child protection training which is regularly updated.
+14. All staff should receive appropriate safeguarding and child protection training which is regularly updated.
 In addition, all staff should receive safeguarding and child protection

-Detailed information on early help can be found in Chapter 1 of Working together to safeguard children.
+1 Detailed information on early help can be found in Chapter 1 of Working together to safeguard children.

-&lt;sup>2 The Teachers' Standards apply to: trainees working towards QTS; all teachers completing their statutory induction period (newly qualified teachers [NQTs]); and teachers in maintained schools, including maintained special schools, who are subject to the Education (School Teachers' Appraisal) (England) Regulations 2012.
+2 The Teachers' Standards apply to: trainees working towards QTS; all teachers completing their statutory induction period (newly qualified teachers [NQTs]); and teachers in maintained schools, including maintained special schools, who are subject to the Education (School Teachers' Appraisal) (England) Regulations 2012.

-&lt;sup>3 All schools are required to have a behaviour policy (full details are here).
+3 All schools are required to have a behaviour policy (full details are here).
 If a college chooses to have a behaviour policy it should be provided to staff as described above.

-updates (for example, via email, e-bulletins and staff meetings), as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+FOR INFORMATION ONLY.
+REVISED GUIDANCE WILL COMMENCE 3 SEPTEMBER 2018.
+UNTIL THAT POINT SCHOOLS AND COLLEGES MUST CONTINUE TO HAVE REGARD TO THE 2016 KCSIE updates (for example, via email, e-bulletins and staff meetings), as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

-- All staff should be aware of their local early help process and understand their role in it. - All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments. - 17.
-All staff should know what to do if a child tells them he/she is being abused or neglected.
+15. All staff should be aware of their local early help4 process and understand their role in it.

+16. All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments.5

+17. All staff should know what to do if a child tells them he/she is being abused or neglected.
 Staff should know how to manage the requirement to maintain an appropriate level of confidentiality.
 This means only involving those who need to be involved, such as the designated safeguarding lead (or a deputy) and children's social care.
 Staff should never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child.